mph-/lcapy/doc/tutorial.rst

    ───
     s

-Since Mcircuit uses SymPy, circuit analysis can be performed symbolically.
+Since Lcapy uses SymPy, circuit analysis can be performed symbolically.
 This can be achieved by not specifying a component value.
-Mcircuit, will then create a symbol using the component name.
+Lcapy, will then create a symbol using the component name.

    >>> cct = Circuit('Series V R C')
    >>> cct.net_add('Vs 1 0')